Tarleton at the Waxhaws

 Buford had a small contingent of artillery.
 In one of a series of puzzling decisions, Buford ordered his artillery to keep moving northward with the baggage rather than stay and support the action against the British.
 Tarleton lined for battle 300 yards from Buford, well within artillery range.
 Had the artillery been present, it could have achieved results.

 There were several eyewitness accounts of the engagement.
 Those by Buford and Tarleton gained prominence, but a few others also set out their recollections of the action.
 The outlines of the action are uncomplicated.
 After surrender was taken off the table, both sides prepared their lines.
 Tarleton attacked, cavalry in the lead.
 Buford gave a second puzzling order.
 The Americans were not to fire until the enemy was 10 yards away.
 Buford’s order made no sense, and has served as a pretext for people denying British culpability.
-The fault, they say, lay with Buford’s deficient order.
+The fault, they say, lay with Buford’s incompetent order.

 The American volley, at 10 yards’ distance, was too little, too late.
 The British attack devastated the American line.
 The Americans, realizing the battle was over, surrendered.
 The American accounts asserted a white flag was tendered to the British, which was refused rudely.
 Flag or no, in the parlance of the time, the Americans begged for “quarter,” meaning protection, but to no avail.
 Buford was blunt.
 He lost two-thirds of his men killed or wounded, “many of which were killed after they had lain down their arms.”

-But, to avoid the Whig versus Tory aspect of the backwash, the British sources are entirely sufficient.
-Tarleton provided a good resource.
-Tarleton left remarkable casualty figures.
+There is no legal definition of a massacre.
+Webster’s uses terms like “mericless” and “indiscriminate” killing, and these words convey the sense of the matter.
+In this vein, Tarleton left astounding casualty figures.
 He insisted his Legion killed 100 Americans and captured 200 more.
-Charles Stedman amplified the casualty numbers, adding that of the captured, 150 men were badly wounded, an inconvenient fact overlooked in Tarleton’s account.
-Buford commanded 380 men.
+Charles Stedman amplified the casualty numbers, adding that of the captured, 150 men were badly wounded, too much so to move, an inconvenient fact Tarleton overlooked.
+Buford commanded no more than 400 men.
 Some were sent north with the artillery and baggage.
-Almost all the rest were killed or badly wounded, many of the latter too badly wounded to move.
+Almost all the rest were killed or badly wounded, many of the latter too badly wounded to move.The devastation on the American side spoke volumes.
+The British casualties were minimal, five killed and 12 wounded.

-Tarleton wrote that his horse was shot from under him, and his men feared he had been killed.
-He attributed the savagery of the attack to the idea that the cavalry believed their commander had been killed, and with this point his narrative reached another step toward admission of an atrocity.
-The cavalrymen, fearing the loss of Tarleton, “stimulated the soldiers to a vindictive asperity not easily restrained.”
+At this point in the narrative, Tarleton’s account comes into focus.
+Tarleton wrote his memoirs fully aware of the accusations against him.
+His book was his bast case, his chance at vindication.
+He asserted that his horse was shot from under him, and his men feared he had been killed.
+He attributed the savagery of the attack to the idea that the cavalry believed their commander had been killed.
+The prospect of losing Tarleton “stimulated the soldiers to a vindictive asperity not easily restrained.”
 Tarleton, not squeamish, never backed away from the idea of a bloody disaster on the field.
-After his horse was shot, he was out of action until remounted, and in this hiatus, “slaughter was commenced.”
+After his horse was shot, he was out of action until remounted, and in this hiatus, “slaughter was commenced.”The unavoidable fact was that he never denied the massacre, but rather, tried to justify it.
+He was trying to separate the matter into two questions.
+Yes, Americans were killed indiscriminately, but no, this fell short of an atrocity.
+He blamed Buford’s orders, and insisted his men were simply overeager, perhaps misguided, but not war criminals.